We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Hiking boots should feel supported in the heel yet moderately roomy in the toebox.
 However, too much “bend” in the toebox could cause a serious abrasive injury.
 All hiking boots require a break-in period.

 Our COO, Ben, is an avid hiker as well as a graduate of both Army Ranger School and Airborne School.
-He had an aweseome experience testing out a pair of KEEN Men's Targhee IIs — our Best of the Best product — in a number of scenarios, including ice, snow, rain, hills, flat land, and hiking trails.
+He has experience testing out a pair of KEEN Men's Targhee IIs — our Best of the Best product — in a number of scenarios, including ice, snow, rain, hills, flat land, and hiking trails, with great results.